Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 3. We add and commit the new model
 4. We call `to_dict` on the new model and return the dictionary of data and a 201 status code

-We are repeating a lot of the same steps in these two functions!
+We are repeating a lot of the same steps in these functions!
 This should signal to us that we could refactor most of the work to a single shared function.
-We'll address refactoring `create_author` and `create_book` shortly, but let's continue to examine our route files for further routes we could D.R.Y. up.
+We'll address refactoring these three functions shortly, but let's continue to examine our route files for further routes we could D.R.Y. up.

 ### Comparing `get_all` functions